TeslimAdeyanju/TeslimAdeyanju/README.md

 ----
 ### 🎗️ What I Do
-- 🤖 **Predictive Modeling**: Build machine learning models to solve financial challenges
+- 📌 **Predictive Modeling**: Build machine learning models to solve financial challenges
-- 📊 **Data Visualization**: Create dashboards and reports with Power BI and Python
+- 📌 **Data Visualization**: Create dashboards and reports with Power BI and Python
-- 💡 **SQL Expertise**: Analyze data, uncover insights, and optimize workflows
+- 📌 **SQL Expertise**: Analyze data, uncover insights, and optimize workflows
-- 📈 **Automation**: Streamline financial processes with advanced tools and analytics
+- 📌 **Automation**: Streamline financial processes with advanced tools and analytics

-### 🚀 What I'm Learning
+### 🗓️ What I'm Learning
 - 🌱 Currently exploring Machine Learning for financial analytics.
 - 💻 Diving deeper into advanced SQL techniques.
-- 📚 Expanding expertise in Python libraries like Pandas and Scikit-learn.
+- 📚 Expanding expertise in Python libraries and ML.

 ----

+### 🛠️ Featured Projects
+- [📊 Stock Market Analysis of Tech Giants Using Python:](https://github.com/TeslimAdeyanju/6-Portfolio-Exploring-Financial-Market-Trends-Analysis) An in-depth exploratory analysis of stock data for dynamic financial reporting and insights into market trends of major technology companies.

+- [🤖 Predictive Model for Churn Analysis](https://github.com/TeslimAdeyanju/churn-prediction:) A logistic regression model designed to predict customer churn, deployed using Flask for seamless integration and real-world application.

 ### 🛠️ Languages and Tools:
 <table>
   <tr>